SAP-samples/cloud-mdk-samples/Showcase_Apps/PDFGenApp/README.md

 This showcase application requires that you create your own client in order to explore the application.

 The `pdfgenapp.mdkproject` folder contains the MDK client configuration to add the external plugins to the client but does not contain the application metadata.
-It is assumed that you will load and deploy the metadata to Mobile Services from an MDK Editor.
+The application metadata is the `PDFGeneratorApp` folder and it is assumed that you will load and deploy the metadata to Mobile Services from an MDK Editor.

 For a more detailed information on the setup for MDK development please see the following tutorial.